Zankey/Data-Structures-Final-Assignment/README.md

 The Result Interface and the UnderflowException class are required.

 This was structured around Weiss code yet most is original.
-I have commented the few pieces that arent my own work.
+I have commented //*Weiss* for the few pieces that were taken from the Weiss Data structures Textbook and not original work.